FinbarArgus/SmoothMuscleKnowledgeBase/README.md

 ModelInfo:
 {ModelLanguage: CellML or Matlab or etc.
  SI units: True or False *if the units are in SI or not*.
- modelLocation: models/FirstAuthorLastNameXXXXPaperFirstBigWord *If the model is open, save it in a directory of this format and specify the dir here Otherwise specify the email of the person to contact to get the data or the url*}}
+ modelLocation: models/FirstAuthorLastNameXXXXPaperFirstBigWord *If the model is open, save it in a directory of this format and specify the dir here.
+Otherwise specify the email of the person to contact to get the data or the url*}}